SPRIG: Improving Large Language Model Performance by System Prompt Optimization: Experiments: Optimization Benefits

 \subsection{Results}

 Optimizing the \sysprompt provides consistent improvement to LLMs on par with task optimization, as seen in \fref{fig:model_indomain_absolute_improvement_merged}, when compared with the Blank system and Simple task combination baseline.
-These improvements were similar across all three models, shown in Appendix \fref{fig:model_indomain_absolute_improvement}. \model improves $\sim$10\% over the unoptimized version, which significantly outperformed the baseline CoT method.
-Although its performance still lags slightly behind \protegi, this small gap is still acceptable, considering that \model uses the same system prompt for all tasks, whereas \protegi directly optimizes a different prompt for each task.
-Furthermore, if we run \protegi on top of \model optimized system prompt, the resulting prompt has an even larger performance improvement above \protegi.
+These improvements were similar across all three models, shown in Appendix \fref{fig:model_indomain_absolute_improvement}.
+Error bars show 95\% bootstrap confidence intervals; statistics are in Appendix~\ref{app:stats}. \model improves $\sim$10\% over the unoptimized version, which significantly outperformed the baseline CoT method.
+Although its performance still lags slightly behind \protegi, this small gap is still acceptable, considering that \model uses the same system prompt for all tasks, whereas \protegi directly optimizes a bespoke prompt for each task.
+Furthermore, if we run \protegi on top of \model-optimized system prompt, the resulting combined prompt has an even larger performance improvement above \protegi.
 This further improvement suggests \model can trigger capabilities that are overlooked by existing task-specific methods, and therefore complement mainstream approaches.